 Team of the SCAN-Unit

-Missing in the pictures: Lukas Lengersdorff, Bianca Schuster
+Missing in the pictures: Lukas Lengersdorff, Bianca Schuster, Raúl Hernándes, Laura Cuaya, Moana Drüe

 The SCAN Unit's prime mission is to perform and disseminate high quality, rigorous and systematic scientific research.
 To this end we foster a growth-oriented, diverse and inclusive mindset.
-Read more on our lab mission here.
+Read more on our lab mission here and get an impression of our social outings.

 Head